Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 **Current Status:**
 - ✅ Project repository created on Bitbucket
 - ✅ Architecture design done
-- ✅ MVP target: one week
+- 📋 MVP target: in a week or two.
 - 📋 Make it available to public users

 **Immediate Next Steps:**
-1. Implement basic CLI for manual memory save/retrieve
-2. Create simple tagging system
-3. Build proof-of-concept web interface
+1. Build proof-of-concept web interface
-4. Test with real workflows
+2. Test with real workflows

 **Looking for:**
 - **Contributors** - Especially those interested in LLM tooling or UX design